Sudofar/chat1234/README.md

 - `Blacklists.cs` – Provides commands to manage user, group, and custom blacklists within a guild.
 - `bot.py` – Stand‑alone script demonstrating Roblox verification via prefix commands (`!verify`, `!update`) and slash commands
 (`/verify`, `/update`).
-Verification codes arrive in embeds and include a helper button, with ephemeral channel responses when DMs are blocked.
+Verification codes are delivered in embeds with a helper button using ephemeral channel responses instead of DMs.

 ## Building